sahat/hackathon-starter/README.md

 });
 ```

-Sure, it's simpler, but as soon as you pass 1000 lines of code in `app.js` it becomes a little difficult to navigate the file.
+Sure, it's simpler, but as soon as you pass 1000 lines of code in `app.js` it becomes a little challenging to navigate the file.
 I mean, the whole point of this boilerplate project was to separate concerns, so you could
 work with your teammates without running into *MERGE CONFLICTS*.
-Imagine you have 4 developers
+Imagine you have four developers
 working on a single `app.js`, I promise you it won't be fun resolving merge conflicts all the time.
-If you are the only developer then it's fine.
-But as I said, once it gets up to a certain LoC size, it becomes
-difficult to maintain everything in a single file.
+If you are the only developer, then it's okay.
+But as I said, once it gets up to a certain LoC size, it becomes difficult to maintain everything in a single file.

 That's all there is to it.
 Express.js is super simple to use.
 Most of the time you will be dealing with other APIs to do the real work:
 [Mongoose](http://mongoosejs.com/docs/guide.html) for querying database, socket.io for sending and receiving messages over websockets,
 sending emails via [Nodemailer](http://nodemailer.com/), form validation using [express-validator](https://github.com/ctavan/express-validator) library,
-parsing websites using [Cheerio](https://github.com/cheeriojs/cheerio), and etc.
+parsing websites using [Cheerio](https://github.com/cheeriojs/cheerio), etc.

 <hr>